A hip dislocation is when the ball of the thigh bone moves out of place within the socket of the pelvic bone. This ball and socket form the hip joint.

 Hip dislocations are relatively rare and severe injuries.
-They are often associated with pelvic fractures.
+They are often associated with femur or pelvic fractures.
 A normal hip joint is stable and strong.
-A hip dislocation can only occur when a strong force is applied to the hip joint, such as:
+A hip dislocation can only occur when a strong force is applied to the hip joint.
+This may occur due to:

 Factors that can increase your chance of developing this condition include: